tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 Potential identity providers (mostly universities) were given an opportunity to provide input into and comment on drafts of the Participation Agreement before it was approved, and the current version incorporates all feedback we received during that process.

 Changes to the Participation Agreement need to undergo [community review]({{< ref "/safire/governance.md" >}}) and legal oversight before being presented to TENET's Board for approval.
-Then, depending on the nature of the changes, we may have to ask existing Participants to re-sign the agreement per §10.2.
+Then, depending on the nature of the changes, we have to ask existing Participants to re-sign the agreement per §10.2.
 This process is likely to take several months, and so is not something we will undertake lightly.

 Of course, if there is good cause to amend the Participation Agreement, we will obviously consider this.
-However, any proposed changes need to be viewed in a holistic manner that considers the impact on all participants rather than just one.
+However, any proposed changes need to be viewed in a holistic manner that considers the impact on *all* participants rather than just one.

+# May-vs-Must

+In general, the Participation Agreement and other SAFIRE documentation is drafted with the terms “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” used as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+Most documents explicitly state this, but the Participation Agreement does not.

+Concern has been expressed about the use of the work "may" in §10.2 giving TENET the ability to make unilateral changes.
+This is not our intent, and the current use of "may" rather than "must" was an oversight.
+We've sought specific legal advice around this issue and TENET's own lawyers have advised that under common law, it is a fundamental requirement that agreements and amendments to agreements, are reached by consensus --- thus even the current wording would require resignature (which was our intent in any event).
+However we will happily give any institution that requires it a written undertaking as a separate annexure that substantive changes to the Participation Agreement MUST involve resignature.